Skip to main content

 Practical controls before more AI rollout.

-• Client information copied into tools that have not been approved for that use
+• Client or confidential information entering tools that were not approved for that purpose

 What the check looks at

-The check focuses on practical governance questions rather than a heavy transformation program.
+The check focuses on practical governance questions rather than a broad transformation program.
 It helps leadership see where AI is active, where the highest-risk gaps sit, and what should be improved first.

-• Tool visibility across ChatGPT, Claude, Copilot, Gemini, and AI-enabled SaaS
+• Tool visibility across ChatGPT, Claude, Copilot, Gemini, enterprise assistants, and AI-enabled SaaS

-• Client-data boundaries for prompts, uploads, summaries, and connected apps
+• Client-data boundaries for prompts, uploads, summaries, transcripts, connected apps, and internal knowledge repositories

-• Human review rules for client-facing, decision-support, and professional work
+• Human review rules for client-facing work, decision support, analysis, drafting, and professional judgement

-This page is designed for professional services firms that need a clear AI governance starting point before use becomes embedded across teams and client workflows.
+This is for firms that need a clear AI governance starting point before AI use becomes embedded across teams and client workflows.

 • Law firms managing confidentiality, review, and matter-level AI use

-• Accounting firms managing client records, workpapers, and quality review
+• Accounting firms managing client records, workpapers, calculations, and quality review

 • Advisory and consulting firms using AI in research, analysis, proposals, and delivery